 Reward Yourself After The Fact

-Online therapy can be a safe space to discuss setting clear boundaries with family and learn to navigate familial relationships in general.
-Research shows that online therapy can be an effective way to improve self-esteem and self-compassion, both of which can be essential for those who are learning to set boundaries with family members and others.
+Online therapy can be a safe space to discuss setting clear boundaries with family and learn to navigate familial relationships.
+Research shows that online therapy can effectively improve self-esteem and self-compassion, both of which can be essential for those who are learning to set boundaries with family members and others.
 In addition, when you sign up for an online therapy platform, you can attend therapy discreetly, using a nickname or meeting in a location where you feel safe.